TodePond/SandPond/README.md

 2. Add your TodeSplat function or file to `index.html` in the same place as the other elements.

 To learn more, check out the [TodeSplat Documentation](https://github.com/l2wilson94/Sandboys/wiki/TodeSplat-Documentation).<br>
-Or check out the examples in the [Elements](https://github.com/l2wilson94/Sandboys/tree/master/Elements) folder.<br>
+Or check out the examples in the [Elements](https://github.com/l2wilson94/Sandboys/tree/master/Elements) folder.
-To learn more about how symmetries work, check out my [Symmetry Notes](https://nifty-heyrovsky-333d51.netlify.com/symmetry.html) or my [2D Symmetry Demo](https://nifty-heyrovsky-333d51.netlify.com/demo2d.html) .

 ## To-do
 Check out my [to-do list](https://github.com/l2wilson94/Sandboys/wiki/Todo-List) to see what I'm working on.